 - Overall boosted percentage has steadily increased since late October 2021, with no noticeable change after all adults became eligible or after the Omicron variant was announced.
-The boosted percentage of the population is over 40%. - Boosted percentage by age group is spread out, with 60% of individuals 65 and over boosted but less than 30% of individuals 18 to 29. - Individuals 30 and over have increased steadily in boosted percentage since late October 2021, but the trend for 18 to 29 year olds has sloped upwards since December 2021. - White individuals were observed to have the fastest early rate of new vaccinations, but the trend for Asian or Pacific Islanders sloped upwards when all adults became eligible for the booster and when the Omicron variant was announced.
-White individuals and Asian or Pacific Islander individuals now have a similar boosted percentage at around 40%. - Black individuals and Latino individuals have had similar slow, steady trends in new vaccinations and are at just over 20% boosted. - All boosted percentages are based on NCHS population estimates, which are subject to some variability.
-Lags in data reporting can occur, as indicated by the gray region in the last few days of the reporting period.
+The boosted percentage of the population is about 45%. - Boosted percentage by age group is spread out, with over 60% of individuals 65 and over having received boosters but less than 30% of individuals 18 to 29 boosted. - Individuals 30 and over have increased steadily in boosted percentage since late October 2021, but the trend for 18 to 29 year olds has leveled off after sloping upwards in December 2021 and January 2022. - White individuals were observed to have the fastest early rate of new vaccinations, but the trend for Asian or Pacific Islanders sloped upwards when all adults became eligible for the booster and when the Omicron variant was announced.
+White individuals and Asian or Pacific Islander individuals now have a similar boosted percentage at around 40%. - Black individuals and Latino individuals have had similar slow, steady trends in new vaccinations and are at just over 20% boosted.

-Boosted Percentage of Adult Population (N=114,889) as of February 26, 2022 - Henrico County
+Boosted Percentage of Adult Population (N=116,337) as of March 13, 2022 - Henrico County